Mrsebastino/MS4_whisky_shop/README.md

 * On the shopping bag page, the plus and minus button to adjust the bag, sometimes appear over the NavBar when we scroll the page up, it is an intermittent problem, as sometimes the page function as expected, i looked online, couldn't find anything helpful, the bug is esthetic, it doesn't affect the functionality of the page.
 I will look in into it when i have more time.

-* I have encountered a problem with **AWS** my project, made a lot more `Pull request` and `Get request` than expected, i checked with the tutor but since it's a third party they coudln't give that much advice.
-I was adviced to get a new **AWS**  `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which i did, but that didn't fixed the issue.
+* I have encountered a problem with **AWS** when deploying to **Heroku**, my project, made a lot more `Pull request` and `Get request` than expected, i checked with the tutor but since it's a third party they couldn't give that much advice.
+I was advice to get a new **AWS**  `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which i did, but that didn't fixed the issue.
 I contacted **AWS**, and made a request to be allowed more  `Pull and Get request` , but was only allowed a very small amount.
 I have made cost calculation, since i will have to cover the cost and it doesn't look to be expensive.
+I have done  some research and it's seems to be a divided area.
+Some peoples think it is cause by the static files being in the `S3 Bucket`, but other disagree, one thing i am sure of, is i didn't leak my secret key in my repository.
+I have ask clarification to **AWS**, i am waiting for an answer.
 ### Deployment
-The project is stored on Github and hosted on Heroku
+The project is stored on **Github** and hosted on **Heroku**
 #### Local Deployment
  To run this project, the following tools have to be installed:
 * An IDE of your choice (I used [Gitpod](https://www.gitpod.io/) for creating this project)